Harly-1506/Facial-Expression-Recognition/README.md

  You can use your jupyter lab or Colab to train these files in trainer folder

  ```
+ ##DEMO
+ - You can check demo in this repo: [Real-Time-Emotion-Face-Recognition](https://github.com/Harly-1506/Real-Time-Emotion-Face-Recognition)

 ___
 **If you like  this repo, just star to support me** :star: